 The genealogy data on these web pages is a compilation of information from many sources.
 I am researching 5 primary lines - my father Bertrand Fox, his first wife Mary Kent Ziegler, my mother Patricia Noyes, Marty's mother Mary Ann Green and his father LaMar Dyches Gulbransen.
-I have included reports on their ancestry as well as descendent reports from a couple of the main families.
 Note: details on the living are suppressed.

 Many of the sources have not been thoroughly documented and some of the data is preliminary, but I'm including it all.
 I have many primary sources and quality secondary sources, but also lots of Internet sources that range from scholarly to downright conjecture and fantasy.
 My philosophy is to present it all and then correct and augment as I hear from researchers with better information.
 Since much of the data is from uncorroborated sources, there are plenty of myths and legends, and lots of best guesses on how the folk fit together.
 If you have any additions and/or corrections I would love to hear from you.
 I'd also love to hear from cousins, no matter how distant!

 Much of the original material on the Fox and Snow lines was developed by Simeon M. Fox and his children Philip Fox and Florence Fox Harrop.
 The initial work on the Noyes line was compiled by Joan Noyes.
 The initial work on the Ziegler/Hale line was compiled by Barbara Ziegler.
 The data presented here details their work and everything else I have found to verify and augment it.

 I welcome sharing information with other researchers interested in the people in my database.
 If you are interested in sharing data, please contact me - email me at genealogy at gulbangi dot com (replace at with @ and dot with . to get my real email address).

 Ann is the Historian for the Society of Mayflower Descendants in Ohio.
 Click here to read more!